tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 All proposal materials must be submitted electronically by 4:30 p.m.
 Eastern time on the due date for this program given in Section 3 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
 Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation.

 NASA uses a single, uniform set of instructions for the submission of ROSES proposals.
-These instructions are given in the NASA Guidebook for Proposers (http://www.hq.nasa.gov/office/procurement/nraguidebook/).
+These instructions are given in the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/).
 TESS GI Proposers should follow these instructions, except where they are overridden by the instructions given in the ROSES Summary of Solicitation or in this Appendix.

 <!-- K2 proposal submission is a 2-step process.
 Both steps are